Time for DIY Halloween crafts! Halloween fabric garland can be used to add a festive element to any room in the home.

 Tie the fabric strips to the twine in a set pattern or randomly using an overhand knot.
 Continue adding strips until the garland is the desired length or all the strips have been used.

-Cross the ends of the fabric strip over each other.
+To make an overhand knot, cross the ends of the fabric strip over each other as shown below.

 Insert one end through the loop to make an overhand knot.